 Using the Correct Canada Address Format

 Canada mailing addresses are a little similar to the US ones, but there are a few specific differences.
-Addressing an envelope or package going to Canada is a little different from writing domestic addresses.
+Addressing an envelope or package going to Canada differs slightly from writing domestic addresses.

 To start with you should first understand the differences between the USPS and Canada Post mailing address formats.
 Both these postal organizations have their set of addressing guidelines and tips.